 These requirements apply to Type E laboratories that conduct tests to check for compliance with specifications for penetration of recovered asphalt cement.
 The laboratory may be either permanent or mobile.
-The laboratory must have the necessary general equipment for sampling, transportation, storage and re-heating, if necessary, without adverse effect.
+The laboratory must have the necessary general equipment for sampling, transportation, storage, and re-heating, if necessary, without adverse effect.
 A Type E laboratory must also be CCIL certified as an Asphalt Mix Compliance and/or Design (Type A or Type B) laboratory, as specified in Appendices A-2, A-3, A-4 and/or A-5.

-2.1 The testing services will be under the direction and control of a person charged with engineering-management responsibility.
-This designated person shall be a Professional Engineer (or equivalent as approved by the Certification Program Manager) and a full-time employee of the Asphalt Laboratory and have at least three years' experience in the testing of construction materials.

-2.2 The direct testing services of the Laboratory will be supervised by a supervisory laboratory technician with at least three years' experience performing tests on construction materials.
+- 2.1 The testing services will be under the direction and control of a person charged with engineering-management responsibility.
+This designated person shall be a Professional Engineer (or equivalent as approved by the CPM) and a full-time employee of the Asphalt Laboratory and have at least three years' experience in the testing of construction materials. - 2.2 The direct testing services of the Laboratory will be supervised by a supervisory laboratory technician with at least three years' experience performing tests on construction materials.
 This designated person shall be able to demonstrate the ability to perform all tests required in the manner stipulated under governing procedures of the specific provincial jurisdiction/owner.
-This person shall keep up with developments in asphalt technology and have C.E.T. designation (or equivalent as approved by the Certification Program Manager).

-2.3 Technicians employed in the Laboratory shall have the necessary experience to complete the required tests under the direct supervision of the supervisory laboratory technician.
+This person shall keep up with developments in asphalt technology and have C.E.T. designation (or equivalent as approved by the CPM). - 2.3 Technicians employed in the Laboratory shall have the necessary experience to complete the required tests under the direct supervision of the supervisory laboratory technician.
 There shall be at least one CCIL certified laboratory technician, who has met the requirements of the CCIL Asphalt Technician Certification Program, working in the laboratory at all times that the laboratory is in operation.

-2.4 The supervisory laboratory technician or the engineering manager will be responsible for reporting the test results to clients.
+During the training period of a technician, the test report shall include the name of the certified technician responsible for the testing, and the name of the trainee. - 2.4 The supervisory laboratory technician or the engineering manager will be responsible for reporting the test results to clients.